utsanjan/Android-Pin-Bruteforce/README.md

 This works from an Android phone because the USB ports are not bidirectional, unlike the ports on a laptop.

-Keys are sent using `/system/xbin/hid-keyboard`.
+Keys are sent using `/system/xbin/hid-keyboard`. <br>
-To test this and send the key 1 you can use `echo 1 | /system/xbin/hid-keyboard dev/hidg0 keyboard`
+To test this and send the key 1 you can use the following: <br>
+`echo 1 | /system/xbin/hid-keyboard dev/hidg0 keyboard`

 Before each PIN, we send the escape and enter keys.
 This is to keep the Android responsive and dismiss any popups about the number of incorrect PIN attempts or a low battery warning.
 My original motivation to develop this was to unlock a Samsung S5 Android phone.
 It had belonged to someone who had passed away, and their family needed access to the data on it.
 As I didn't have a USB Rubber Ducky or any other hardware handy, I tried using a variety of methods, and eventually realised I had to develop something new.